Photo Credit: J. Kitzenberger

 Watersheds are more than just drainage areas in and around our communities.
 They are necessary to support habitat for plants and animals, and they provide drinking water for people and wildlife.
 They also provide the opportunity for recreation and enjoyment of nature.
 Pollution in our watersheds degrades the environment, harms wildlife habitat, impacts the economy and jobs, causes higher taxes and fees, and ultimately can affect the health of humans.

 Healthy watersheds provide critical services, such as clean drinking water, productive fisheries, and outdoor recreation, that support our economies, environment, and quality of life.
 Protection of natural resources in our watershed is essential to maintain the health and welfare of all living things, both now and in the future.

 Find your local watershed by visiting Santa Clara Valley Watersheds.
-Explore the history of the Santa Clara Valley Watersheds, visit Watching Our Watersheds Historic Santa Clara Valley.
+Explore the history of the Santa Clara Valley Watersheds at Watching Our Watersheds Historic Santa Clara Valley.